How To Fix The Fatal Mistake That's Losing You Retail Customers

 The Way It Used To Be

-This is the analogy I like to use.
-In the old days, customers would come into a store looking for the cheapest cow.
+I like to use this analogy: In the old days, customers would come into a store looking for the cheapest cow.
 The retailer would say it’s over there, and the customer would buy it.

-Nowadays, the retailer has to have the cow, butcher it, put the steak on the BBQ until it is charred on the outside and pink in the middle, cut, put on a fork, and put in the customer’s mouth.
+Nowadays, the retailer has to have the cow, butcher it, put the steak on the BBQ until it is charred on the outside and pink in the middle, cut it, put it on a fork, and put it in the customer’s mouth.

 Then they’ll think about purchasing it.